talk-flow/public-usecase/eng/ip-query.md

 **Step 4** Return to main interface
 - Click "Return to Homepage" button

-**Step 5** Enter Plan-Act planning mode
+**Step 5** Enter Func-Agent planning mode
-- Click the plan-act planning mode button in the bottom right corner of the system
+- Click the func-agent planning mode button in the bottom right corner of the system
-- A new box "Plan-act plan template" will appear on the left
+- A new box "Func-agent plan template" will appear on the left

 **Step 6** Create new plan
 - Click "New Plan" button